 Before Carpal Tunnel Surgery

-Change in Health Status: If you develop a cold, fever, cough, open sores, cuts or significant changes on your arm or hand, please contact my office before the day of surgery at (402) 354-0707.
+Change in Health Status: If you develop a cold, fever, cough, open sores, cuts, or significant changes on your arm or hand, please contact Dr. Izadi’s office before the day of surgery at (402) 390-4111.

-Eating and Drinking: If your surgery will be performed under local anesthesia only, you may eat and drink up to the time of surgery.
+Eating and Drinking: If your surgery is performed under local anesthesia only, you may eat and drink up to the time of surgery.

-If you will be having monitored anesthesia care, DO NOT eat or drink anything after midnight before your surgery.
-This includes ice chips, chewing gum and mints.
+If you have monitored anesthesia care, DO NOT eat or drink anything after midnight before your surgery.
+This includes ice chips, chewing gum, and mints.
 DO NOT drink alcohol, smoke tobacco, or use recreational drugs within 24 hours of your operation.
-If you have had anything to eat or drink, including water, without having been instructed to do so, your surgery may be delayed or cancelled.
+If you have had anything to eat or drink, including water, without being instructed to do so, your surgery may be delayed or canceled.

 If you have any questions regarding the forms, please contact Dr. Izadi’s office at (402) 390-4111.

-Blood Thinners: Aspirin, Coumadin, Plavix, Ticlid need to be stopped 7 days before surgery.
+Blood Thinners: Aspirin, Coumadin, Plavix, and Ticlid need to be stopped seven days before surgery.
 If you have had coronary stents, heart surgery, or vascular surgery, you may need to remain on these medicines up to and including the day of surgery.
-You must check with the doctor who prescribed these medications how to adjust the dosage before your surgery.
+You must check with the doctor who prescribed these medications how to adjust the dosage before surgery.

 Anti-Inflammatory Medications: Ibuprofen (Advil, Motrin), Naprosyn (Aleve, Naproxen), Meloxicam (Mobic), Diclofenac (Arthrotec, Voltaren), Etodolac (Lodine), Nabumetone (Relafen), Indocin, Daypro, Fledene.
-These medications need to be stopped 7 days before surgery.
+These medications need to be stopped seven days before surgery.

 Herbal Medications: Vitamin E, Vitamin B6, Echinaceae, Fish Oil, Gingko Biloba, Ginseng, Melatonin.
-These medications need to be stopped 2 weeks before surgery.
+These medications need to be stopped two weeks before surgery.

-Most blood pressure, heart, breathing, seizure, narcotic pain, and anti-reflux medications should be taken the morning of the surgery with a small sip of water.
+You should take blood pressure, heart, breathing, seizure, narcotic pain, and anti-reflux medications with a small sip of water on the morning of the surgery.
 DO NOT TAKE diuretics (water pills) or antacids (Maalox, Mylanta, Tums).